 Business Psychology is an applied science that investigates how to make people and organisations more effective.
 It uses social scientific research methods to study people, workplaces and organisations in order to better align their multiple and sometimes competing needs.
-Its goal is to create healthy and productive relationships between people and organisations for mutual benefit.
+Its goal is to create healthy, productive and mutually beneficial relationships between people and organisations.

-As an applied science, Business Psychology does dictate to organisations what constitutes effective organisational practice.
-It has a reciprocal relationship with business and draws insights from those with experience of what works at work.
-This enables psychological research to be applied pragmatically and in a way that is appropriate to the situation.
-It also allows a cross fertilisation of experience from business into psychology and of academic knowledge and rigour from psychology into business.
+As an applied science, Business Psychology can inform organisations about what constitutes effective organisational practice.
+It has a reciprocal relationship with business, drawing insights from those with experience of what works at work to enable psychological research to be applied pragmatically in ways that are appropriate to the situation.
+It also allows a cross fertilisation of experience: from business into psychology, and of academic knowledge and rigour from psychology into business.

-Business Psychology employs wide range of social scientific research methods to investigate what constitutes best organisational practice.
-It uses a combination of qualitative and quantitative methods and considers both types of evidence equally legitimate.
+Business Psychology employs a wide range of research methods to investigate and identify best organisational practice.
+It combines qualitative and quantitative methods, and considers both types of evidence equally legitimate.
 Common data collection methods include questionnaires, surveys, focus groups, interviews and case studies.
 Common analytical techniques include descriptive and inferential statistics, thematic and content analysis.

 Practitioners of Business Psychology typically work in the following ways:

-Advise - Practitioners give advice on a wide range of people issues at work – from careers to large scale organisational change.
-They are also independent professionals who can be trusted to offer an unbiased, scientifically credible perspective.
+- Advise - as independent professionals who can be trusted to offer an unbiased, scientifically credible perspective, practitioners can advise on a wide range of people issues at work – from careers to large scale organisational change.

-Diagnose – Practitioners help organisations to better understand issues and challenges (e.g. high turnover and low engagement).
-They use social scientific research methods to investigate human behaviour at work.
+- Diagnosis – helping organisations to better understand issues and challenges (e.g. high turnover and low engagement), using social scientific research methods to investigate human behaviour at work

-Evaluate – Practitioners measure the effectiveness of interventions.
-Demonstrating evidence of individual and organisational benefits is a core principle of Business Psychology.
+- Evaluation – demonstrating evidence of the individual and organisational benefits of interventions is a core principle of Business Psychology.

 Areas of Business Psychology

 Business Psychology can be applied to almost any people issue at work.
-Nonetheless, there are several well established domains of Business Psychology.
-These include:
+Nonetheless, there are several well established domains of Business Psychology, which include: